 The new ADC Pi and ADC Pi Plus tester is a single board design which uses an ATmega328 processor to communicate with the board being tested via I2C and also with the LCD display.
 The tester has a precision voltage reference at 2.048V which is connected to the board being tested via pogo-pins.

 The code on the ATmega328 then checks each analogue input 3 times to verify the input voltage and displays the input status on the LCD screen if it is within tolerance.
-If one or more of the ADC readings falls outside of range the LCD shows either H for high voltage or L for a low reading.
+If one or more of the ADC readings falls outside of the range the LCD shows either H for high voltage or L for a low reading.

-If the tester cannot communicate with the board being tested the LCD shows I2C Error which normally indicates a soldering issue with the level shifter mosfets or pull-up resistors.
+If the tester cannot communicate with the board being tested the LCD shows I2C Error which normally indicates a soldering issue with the level shifter MOSFETs or pull-up resistors.